-- Step 1.
-Enable E-mail alerting by checking the Enable E-mail alerting for IDS/IDP events checkbox. - Step 2.
-Choose the sensitivity level. - Step 3.
-In the SMPT Server field, fill in the SMTP server to which the DFL-200 should send email. - Step 4.
-Specify up to three valid email addresses to receive the email alerts.
+Step 1.
+Enable E-mail alerting by checking the Enable E-mail alerting for IDS/IDP events checkbox.

+Step 2.
+Choose the sensitivity level.

+Step 3.
+In the SMTP Server field, fill in the SMTP server to which the DFL-700 will send the e-mail alerts.

+Step 4.
+Specify up to three valid email addresses to receive the e-mail alerts.